 While the REST API is priced by how the data is used and the amount of data used within a given time period, WebSocket APIs are priced by concurrent connections.
 For example, your plan may allow for 10 concurrent connections, meaning you can stream the real-time prices for up to 10 stocks as they’re updated on the exchange.
 The plan may allow for a total of 1,000 total daily connections, meaning a user can connect up to 1,000 different security pricing feeds over the course of a day, changing them as necessary.

 Businesses can customize stock price data feeds for their requirements and budget.
-Tell our team what you need, and we’ll respond promptly with a quote.
+Request a consultation with our team to get started.

 Top providers.
 Intrinio brings together feeds from leading providers like QUODD and EDI for US-based exchanges like Nasdaq, NYSE, BATS, and IEX, as well as exchanges all over the world.